 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

 Quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
-Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.
+Your application is assessed in competition with the other applications on the basis of the following assessment criteria.

-Your application is evaluated by a review panel where the members are Swedish and international researchers within the field of artistic research.
+Your application is assessed by a review panel consisting of Swedish and international members who are active in artistic research.

-The evaluation of the quality of your application is made based on four basic criteria (Quality as artistic research of the proposed project, Novelty and originality, Merits of the applicant, Feasibility).
-The purpose of using several components is to achieve a multi-faceted evaluation.
-The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.
+The assessment of the quality of your application is made based on the Swedish Research Council’s four basic criteria (Quality as artistic research of the proposed project, Novelty and originality, Merits of the applicant, and Feasibility).
+The purpose of using several criteria is to achieve a multi-faceted assessment.
+The criteria are assessed on a seven-grade scale, with the exception of feasibility, which is assessed on a three-grade scale.

 Quality as artistic research of the proposed project (1–7)

 Will the project be able to make a significant contribution to artistic research and its future development?